Fisterra, Spain: What to pack, what to wear, and when to go [2024]

 Travel adapter

-A plug adapter that supports outlet types C and F. Be careful to get the right type.
-Many adapters that you can buy are simply plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types C and F. It's important that you get the right kind.
+Most adapters available are simply plugs and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one is sufficent for most locations.

 What to wear/what to pack: